Translators to Higher Order Mean Curvature Flows in $\mathbb R^n\times\mathbb R$ and $\mathbb H^n\times\mathbb R$: Rotational Translators to -MCF

-\begin{remark} In what concerns $r(>1)$-translating catenoids as in Theorem \ref{th-existence}-(ii), it should be noticed that, on each of them, the $r$-th mean curvature $H_r$ extends $C^1$-smoothly to the $C^2$-singular $(n-1)$-sphere of minimal height, and equals $1$ there.
-Hence, despite the fact that $r(>1)$-translating catenoids have $C^2$-singular sets, they move under the $H_r$-flow, that is, they are genuine translators to $r$-MCF.
-The same goes for the other $r(>1)$-translating catenoids with $C^2$-singular sets we shall obtain in the next sections. \end{remark}
+\begin{remark} Regarding Theorem \ref{th-existence}-(ii), the $r(> 1)$-th mean curvature $H_r$ of any translating catenoid $\Sigma_\lambda\in\mathscr C_r$ extends $C^1$-smoothly to the $C^2$-singular $(n-1)$-sphere of minimal height, and equals $1$ there.
+Hence, despite the fact that $r(> 1)$-translating catenoids have $C^2$-singular sets when $r$ is odd, they move under $H_r$-flow, that is, they are genuine $r$-translators.
+The same goes for the other translators with $C^2$-singular sets we shall obtain in the next sections. \end{remark}